Tried and true travel tips to keep your toddler happy and mama sane

 6. Embrace technology

-I try to limit my toddler’s iPad use to when I take a shower or for when we’re traveling.
-It’s a special treat for my toddler and it can entertain her for hours.
+I try to limit my toddler’s iPad use to when I shower or when we’re traveling.
+It’s a special treat for my toddler, and it can entertain her for hours.
 While I know we don’t want our kids to be glued to electronics non-stop, I think travel is an exception to the rule.
 If it keeps the kid calm and quiet, I’m game.

 Download some kid-friendly movies or fun kid apps in advance that don’t require wifi and let them play away!
-If you have a Netflix account, this is an amazing app to have when traveling.
-You can download their favorite kiddie shows straight to your iPad or phone, so they can be watched without streaming.
+If you have a Netflix account, this is a fantastic app to have when traveling.
+You can download their favorite kiddie shows straight to your iPad or phone to watch without streaming.

 My 5 Favorite Toddler Apps That Are Free